 To maximize feedback positive responses, we recommend you to apply for several job offers that are more or less in line with your profile.
 You can lose track very quickly.
 So create an excel spreadsheet with all job offers, links to ads, dates of your applications and reminder emails.

 You can also spontaneously contact people on LinkedIn whose profiles interested you.
 This will allow you to ask people directly for advice or learn about the company.

 If you resume is selected, interviews will be quickly initiated.
 They will take place first at the recruitment agency and then directly at the companies.

 There is no recipe!
 If you aren’t an English native speaker, it is increasingly difficult to hold a job interview in a foreign language.
 Take a look at the branch-specific vocabulary before you go to the interview.
 You often realise that you don’t know certain technical terms, and therefore you can’t express yourself as well as in your native tongue.

 These two questions certainly come in a job interview: “Why did you leave your home country?”
 And “Why did you choose Australia?“

 In general, job interviews are less formal in Australia than in other countries.
-While in many European countries the focus is often on the education and the degree, recruiting agents in Australia put more emphasis on the personality of the candidate.
+While in many European countries the focus is often on the education and the degree, recruitment agents in Australia put more emphasis on the personality of the candidate.